© Marcel Burkhardt

 Mechanisms of population dynamics in Red Kites

-Since the 1970s, the Red Kite has populated the entire Central Plateau of Switzerland with remarkable speed and is now beginning to occupy altitudes above 800 metres.
-One of the Swiss Ornithological Institute’s major research projects aims to find out how the popular species achieves this.
+After facing near extinction, the Red Kite has recolonized the Swiss Central Plateau with remarkable speed, continuously expanding its upper elevational range.
+One of the Swiss Ornithological Institute’s major research projects aims to find out how this charismatic species achieves this.

 Rainer Raab, Technisches Büro für Biologie, Deutsch-Wagram, Austria